Zafron047/Heartland_Humane/README.md

 <!-- PROJECT DESCRIPTION -->

-## 📖 Space traveler's hub <a name="#about-project"></a>
+## 📖 Heartland Humane <a name="#about-project"></a>

-**Space traveler's hub** is a project where real live data from the SpaceX API is fetched to build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+**Heartland Humane** is an innovative web application that serves as both a cat rescue and adoption service, allowing users to explore and discover various cat breeds from around the world.
+With a vast collection of adorable cat images and detailed information about each breed's characteristics, Heartland Humane promises an enjoyable experience for cat enthusiasts and curious users alike.

 ## 🛠 Built With <a name="built-with">React-Redux</a>